GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_halo_model.rst

 -------------------------------------

 Galaxies in surveys are observed in redshift-space due to the fact that we only measure the recession velocity along the line-of-sight.
-The class :func:`~colibri.RSD.RSD` provides routines able to compute the power spectrum in redshift-space using different configurations of independent variables:
+The class :func:`~src.RSD.RSD` provides routines able to compute the power spectrum in redshift-space using different configurations of independent variables:

  - in :math:`(k,\mu)` space
  - in multipole space, using the Legendre expansion